FarhanTejani/.dotfiles/README.md

 ## OS X

-To use, first make sure you have an up-to-date system with both Xcode and Apple's developer tools installed:
+To use, first make sure you have an up-to-date system with Apple's developer tools installed:

 ```sh
 $ sudo softwareupdate -i -a